 While you are busy saving for college, don’t forget to check out scholarship opportunities.
 As soon as your child reaches high school, you should start investigating ways to save money on college.
 Local businesses often offer scholarships for children at nearby schools.
 Your employer might have scholarship programs, too.

-Load An Extension on Your Computer
+Load A Savings Extension on Your Computer

 One of the quickest ways to save money is to load a pair of extensions on your computer.
 Rakuten and Honey are two of the best money-saving extensions that you can add for free.
 When you shop online, these extensions look for promo codes that will automatically save you money on your purchase.